Azure/azure-sdk-for-js/documentation/LLC-quickstart.md

     It's always recommended to replace the version of code generator @autorest/typescript with the latest version you can find in [npmjs.com](https://www.npmjs.com/package/@autorest/typescript) in latest tag.

-    **For the first time, you will need to change the generate-metadata value as true, so that it can generate the basic package.json, tsconfig.json file for you.
-After the first generation, you can set it back as false as we have some manual changes in this file and don't want them get overwrite by generated ones.**
+    **After the first generation, you need to switch `generate-metadata: false`  as we have some manual changes in this file and don't want them get overwrite by generated ones.**

     ---

 1. **edit rush.json**
-    As the libraries in this azure-sdk-for-js repository are managed by rush, you need to add an entry in rush.json under projects section to make sure it works.
+    As the libraries in this azure-sdk-for-js repository are managed by rush, you need to add an entry in rush.json under projects section for the first time to make sure it works.
 For example:
     ```
         {
           "packageName": "@azure-rest/purview-account",